 In 2006, Gorbunova made the surprising discovery that telomerase -- the enzyme that makes up the telomeres -- is highly active in small rodents like the mole rat.

-"Since cancer is basically runaway cell replication, we realized that whatever was doing this was probably the same thing that prevented cancer from ever getting started in the mole rats," says Gorbunova.
+"Since cancer is basically runaway cell replication, we realized that whatever was doing this was probably the same thing that prevented cancer from ever getting started in the mole rats."The special gene

-Now, Gorbunova believes she has found the primary reason these small animals are staying cancer-free, and it appears to be a kind of overcrowding early-warning gene that the naked mole rat expresses in its cells.
+Gorbunova believes she found the primary reason these small animals are staying cancer-free, and it appears to be a kind of "overcrowding early-warning gene" that the naked mole rat expresses in its cells.

-The findings, presented in The Proceedings of the National Academy of Sciences, show that the mole rat's cells express a gene called p16 that makes the cells "claustrophobic," stopping the cells' proliferation when too many of them crowd together, cutting off runaway growth before it can start.
+The findings, presented first in 2009 in The Proceedings of the National Academy of Sciences, showed that the mole rat's cells express a gene called p16 that makes the cells "claustrophobic," stopping the cells' proliferation when too many of them crowd together, cutting off runaway growth before it can start.
 This is why the cells refused to grow beyond a certain density in the petri dish.

 The effect of p16 is so pronounced that when researchers purposely mutated the cells to induce a tumor, the cells' growth barely changed, whereas regular mouse cells became fully cancerous.